QuietOne/neural-network-currency/README.md

 ### Predictions

-Historical currency converter doesn't update regulary for all currencies, and because of that, it will be tested for USD to EUR
+Historical currency converter doesn't update regularly for all currencies, and because of that, it will be tested for USD to EUR

 Output for January 3.
 2014.
 ```